rsherer/dressing-for-the-weather/README.md

 ### Business Case

 Evergreens is a Seattle-based company which runs a series of restaurants that serves salads, predominantly at lunchtime.
 They suspected that adverse weather conditions acted as a deterrent to potential customers, and were looking for a modeling approach that would provide better guidance for potential changes in sales.
-Accordingly, they could more efficiently staff their stores with the model output.
+Accordingly, information gain from the model output could aid in more efficient staffing.

 ### Data